sberl/supersid/docs/SuperSIDonRaspi3.md

 For the above, use the file in supersid_format that contains all of the stations as listed in your supersid.cfg.

-For a plot that can be sent via email:
+For a plot that will be sent via email:
-./supersid_plot.py -e -n -f ../Data/filename.csv -c ../Config/email.cfg
+./supersid_plot.py -n -f ../Data/filename.csv -c ../Config/supersid.cfg -e xxxx@gmail.com

-The email.cfg file in the supersid/Config directory must be filled out with your information.
+The supersid.cfg file must include the [Email] section containing the appropriate information.

 supersid_plot arguments: